 On April 1, 2005, Charter entered into an employment agreement with Mr. Lovett, pursuant to which he will be employed as Charter's Executive Vice President and Chief Operating Officer for a term commencing April 1, 2005 and expiring on April 1, 2008.
 The contract will be reviewed every 18 months thereafter and may be extended pursuant to such reviews.
 Under the agreement, Mr. Lovett will receive an annual base salary of \$575,000 and will be eligible to receive an annual bonus targeted at 80% of his base salary under our senior management bonus plan.
 Charter agreed to provide Mr. Lovett with equity incentives commensurate with his position and responsibilities, as determined by Charter's board of directors in its discretion.
 Accordingly, Mr. Lovett has been granted 75,000 shares of restricted stock under Charter's 2001 Stock Incentive Plan.
 The 75,000 restricted shares will vest one third on each of the first three anniversaries of the date of grant (unless there is an earlier termination event for Cause, as defined in Charter's 2001 Stock Incentive Plan).
 If his employment is terminated without cause or if he terminates his employment due to a change in control or for good reason (as defined in the agreement), Charter will pay Mr. Lovett an amount equal to the aggregate base salary due to Mr. Lovett during the remainder of the term, within fifteen days of termination.
 In addition, if Charter terminates his employment without cause, Mr. Lovett will be entitled to receive a pro rated bonus for the fiscal year in which he is terminated based upon financial results through the month of termination.
-Mr. Lovett's agreement includes a covenant not to compete for the balance of the term and for two years thereafter.
-The agreement further provides that Mr. Lovett is entitled to receive certain relocation expenses and to participate in any benefit plan generally afforded to, and to receive vacation and sick pay on such terms as are offered to, Charter's other senior executive officers.
+Mr. Lovett is entitled to receive certain relocation expenses and to participate in any benefit plan generally afforded to, and to receive vacation and sick pay on such terms as are offered to, Charter's other senior executive officers.